 The French Air Force and Army bought a total of 26 TBM 700s for liaison duties.
 Work on a stretched variant, the "TBM 700S", was abandoned in the mid-1990s.
 There was also a concept for a high-altitude surveillance / research derivative, the "SOCATA 60000", with greatly extended flight surfaces, but it never went beyond the paper stage.

-SOCATA has offered the TBM series in special mission configurations, for air ambulance, photo survey, target tug, maritime patrol, surveillance, and electronic warfare (EW) missions.
-The company demonstrated a machine for photo survey, with a belly camera pack; has also demonstrated an air ambulance configuration; and has sold at least one "multimission" TBM with a retractable imager turret under the rear fuselage to Argentine security police.
-A total of well over 500 TBMs has been sold to date.
-SOCATA became part of the European Aerospace & Defense Systems (EADS) group in 2000 when Aerospatiale was absorbed into the conglomerate, but the SOCATA operation was sold off to Daher in 2008, and so the operation is now "Daher SOCATA".BACK_TO_TOP
+SOCATA has offered the TBM series in special mission configurations -- for air ambulance, photo survey, target tug, maritime patrol, surveillance, and electronic warfare (EW) missions.
+The company demonstrated a machine for photo survey, with a belly camera pack; has also demonstrated an air ambulance configuration; and has sold at least one "multimission" TBM, with a retractable imager turret under the rear fuselage, to Argentine security police.
+A total of over 800 TBMs has been sold to date.
+SOCATA became part of the European Aerospace & Defense Systems (EADS) group -- later the Airbus Group -- in 2000 when Aerospatiale was absorbed into the conglomerate, but the SOCATA operation was sold off to Daher in 2008, and so the operation is now "Daher SOCATA".BACK_TO_TOP

 * The Pilatus company of Switzerland was established shortly after the outbreak of World War II, at the outset focusing mostly on maintenance and assembly of existing aircraft types.
 The first aircraft of significance produced by Pilatus was the "P-2" piston trainer of 1945, followed early in the next decade by the improved "P-3" piston trainer.
 In the mid-1950s, Pilatus introduced the best-selling "PC-6 Porter" utility aircraft, and in the early 1970s introduced the similarly popular "PC-7" turbo trainer, derived from the P-3.

-In the late 1980s, Pilatus began investigation of a turboprop-powered business aircraft, formally launching the "PC-12" program in 1989.
+In the late 1980s, Pilatus began investigation of a turboprop-powered utility aircraft, only to find their efforts trumped by the popular Cessna Caravan.
+They shifted their sights to a turboprop business aircraft, formally launching the "PC-12" program in 1989.
 Initial flight of the prototype was on 31 May 1991.
 Trials going well, certification was obtained in 1994, with deliveries before the end of the year.

 The PC-12 has a low wing with winglets, a tee tail with a dorsal fillet, and tricycle landing gear -- hydraulically activated, all single wheels, the steerable nose gear retracting back, the main gear retracting in from the wings.
 The initial production PC-12 was powered by a PWC PT6A-67B turboprop, providing 1,200 kW (1,605 SHP) and driving a four-bladed Hartzell propeller.
 The PC-12 is mostly made of aircraft metal but has some composite parts, such as the winglets.
 The flight surfaces are pneumatically de-iced, while the windscreen and prop are electrically de-iced.